This article is part of the series

 How is Retroactive Jealousy different?

-In the context of RJ, you’d probably say that #1 and #2 above make perfect sense... but that #3 is a little bit confusing.
-After all, there’s no obvious threat... it’s not like there’s someone knocking on your door, trying to steal your girlfriend, right?
+With RJ, there's nothing to fight, because there’s no present threat... it’s not like there’s someone knocking on your door, trying to steal your girlfriend, right?

-And yet this is probably the exact feeling you are experiencing.
+And yet this fear is probably the exact feeling you are experiencing.

 The reason is simple...